pepkit/pepspec/docs/specification.md

 ## Validating a PEP

-This document describes a specification for a generic PEP, which is formally described with a schema at [schema.databio.org/PEP/pep_v2.yaml](https://schema.databio.org/PEP/pep_v2.yaml).
-You can validate a PEP against a PEP schema using the `peppy` Python package, which is also the reference implementation of the PEP specification.
-Validate a generic PEP like this:
+The formal PEP spec is described as a schema at [schema.databio.org/pep/2.0.0.yaml](https://schema.databio.org/pep/2.0.0.yaml).
+You can validate a PEP against a PEP schema using the [peppy Python package](http://peppy.databio.org) like this:

 ```
-peppy validate path/to/your/PEP_config.yaml -s https://schema.databio.org/PEP/pep_v2.yaml
+peppy validate path/to/your/PEP_config.yaml -s https://schema.databio.org/pep/2.0.0.yaml
 ```

-PEP schemas use an extended version of the [JSON-schema](https://json-schema.org/) vocabulary.
+PEP schemas use an extended [JSON-schema](https://json-schema.org/) vocabulary.
 The generic schema may be easily extended into a more specific schema that adds new requirements or optional attributes, requires input files, and so forth.
 You can find more detail about how to extend and use these schemas in the [How to guide for PEP validation](howto_schema.md).

 ## Project config file specification